funkydude/SlashIn/.github/README.md

 # SlashIn
 * Provides the /in command for delayed execution.
 Also provides /slashin, in case of conflicts with other addons providing /in.
+* Also provides the /int command for throttled actions, when you like to spam click macros but only want the action to happen once.

 ## Examples
 **Emote "yourname rocks" in 1.5 seconds:**